VirtualProgrammingLab/documentation/docs/viplab/solutions.md

 GET

-* will '''not''' be used by CC: using POST resourceURL/fifo (pull) assures that each Solution will be computed by ''one'' CC (transaction semantics; if GET would be used, same Solution could be taken from multiple ones);
+* will **not** be used by CC: using POST resourceURL/fifo (pull) assures that each Solution will be computed by *one* CC (transaction semantics; if GET would be used, same Solution could be taken from multiple ones);
 * may be used for debugging purposes.

 Notes:

-* Solution comes from SC and serves as input for CC: it is '''not''' the result from the following computation.
+* Solution comes from SC and serves as input for CC: it is **not** the result from the following computation.
-* POST resourceURL/fifo (pull) returns a ''single'' solution (not e.g. a list of multiple URLs).
+* POST resourceURL/fifo (pull) returns a *single* solution (not e.g. a list of multiple URLs).

 ## Message
 ###Solution JSON Definition by Example (informal)